Marc Karam

 Marc Karam (born August 28, 1980) is a Canadian professional poker player.
-In addition to playing in major international poker tournaments he makes his living playing online poker at various stakes against a wide range of opponents.
+In addition to playing in major international poker tournaments, he plays online poker.

-Early life

-Karam was born in Montreal, Quebec, Canada to Lebanese parents.
-In 1982, when he was two years old, he and his family moved to Lebanon for a year before returning to Canada to settle in Ottawa, Ontario.
-Karam attended McMaster Catholic elementary school and earned his high school diploma from St. Patrick’s High School in Ottawa.
-He then went on to study Glazier & Metal Mechanics at the Ontario Industrial & Finishing Skills Centre while working as an apprentice for a window and framing company, Transit Glass & Aluminum.
-After his schooling was complete, he began working full-time at Transit Glass & Aluminum.
-He also took on additional work as a self-taught, freelance, web designer.

 Poker career

 Late in the year 2001, Karam began playing micro-stakes home games and small local tournaments.
 Eventually, he deposited some money online and started to build a poker bankroll.
-He was an avid fan of professional wrestling and his friends had nicknamed him "Myst", short for "Mysterio" after his favourite professional wrestler, Rey Mysterio Jr. So, when he began playing online he chose to play under the name, "myst".
+He was a fan of professional wrestling and his friends had nicknamed him "Myst", short for "Mysterio" after his favourite professional wrestler, Rey Mysterio Jr. When he began playing online he chose to play under the name, "myst".
 He would deposit small amounts online and play $0.50/$1.00 no limit holdem.